-- 1. Go to the site.
+1. Go to the site.
 Find an undisturbed snow surface.
-Record the UTM position from the GPS - 2.
-Measure snow depth with a steel probe/avalanche probe
+Record the position from the GPS

-- 3. Check the tube for cleanliness (no snow inside the tube).
+- 2. Measure snow depth with a steel probe/avalanche probe - 3.
+Check the tube for cleanliness (no snow inside the tube).
 Weigh the empty tube. - 4.
 Hold the sampling tube vertically and drive it to the ground surface.
 Be sure the cutter penetrates to the ground surface.
-Before raising the tube, read the depth of snow on the outer site of the tube. - 5.
+Before rising the tube, read the depth of snow on the outer side of the tube. - 5.
 Turn tube at least one turn to cut the core loose.
-Carefully raise tube, look through slots and check that the snow core is intact, read length of snow core (core length should be at least 90 percent of the snow depth except in snow of very low density or mushy snow.
-If it is not, retake. - 6.
-Use a folding rule to measure exact depth of snow where the sample was collected.
-Insert the folding rule in the hole and read cm at the snow surface (Figure 3.9). - 7.
-Carefully, remove the driving wrench from the tube (makes it easier to weigh the tube and to clean it).
+Carefully raise tube, look through slots and check that the snow core is intact, read lengths of snow core (core length should be at least 90 percent of the snow depth except in snow of very low density or mushy snow.
+If not, resample.

+6. Use a folding rule to measure the exact depth of snow where the sample was collected.
+Insert the folding rule in the hole and read cm at the snow surface (Figure 3.9).